 Another online financial app that I like right now is Chime.
-Chime offers a ton of cool features, such as a spending account, savings account, and debit card.
-In addition, you’ll have access to your paychecks up to two days early, get SpotMe® – their version of overdraft protection, and best of all – earn a 0.50% Annual Percentage Yield (APY) 1- 8x2 the national average! on your money.
+Chime offers a ton of cool features, such as a spending account, savings account, and a Chime Visa® Credit Card.
+In addition, you’ll have access to your paychecks up to two days early, get SpotMe® – their version of overdraft protection, and best of all – earn a 2.00% Annual Percentage Yield (APY) 1- 8x2 the national average! on your money.
 Early access to direct deposit funds depends on the payer.
 Check out our Chime review to learn more.

 Chime Disclosure - Chime is a financial technology company, not a bank.
 Banking services and debit card provided by The Bancorp Bank or Stride Bank, N.A.; Members FDIC.